 Lumps are normal.
 After 72 hours you can start to massage out any lumps you may feel, with firm pressure.
 It takes approximately 4 weeks for the filler to fully integrate into your tissue.
 Rarely your body can form nodules around the filler.
 If you think this may have occurred, please book in to see us.

 If you would like to watch one of our patients experience having a Lip Enhancement, tap the YouTube link below.

 Do you bruise and swell in these areas?

 Bruising and swelling can be present in these area, but is a lot less significant then lips.

 How long does filler in these areas last?

-Due to a 'thicker' filler being used in the above areas, treatment can last 2+ years.
+Due to a 'thicker' filler usually being used in the other areas than the lips, treatment can last 2+ years.

 Does it hurt and how long does it take?

 Most people tolerate this procedure very well and the treatment time is usually over within a couple of minutes.